Novel: Chivalric romances

 Originally, romance literature was written in Old French, Anglo-Norman and Occitan, later, in English, Italian and German.
 During the early 13th century, romances were increasingly written as prose.

-The shift from verse to prose dates from the early 13th century.
-The Prose Lancelot or Vulgate Cycle includes passages from that period.
+The shift from verse to prose dates from the early 13th century; for example, the Romance of Flamenca.
+The Prose Lancelot or Vulgate Cycle also includes passages from that period.
 This collection indirectly led to Thomas Malory's Le Morte d'Arthur of the early 1470s.
 Prose became increasingly attractive because it enabled writers to associate popular stories with serious histories traditionally composed in prose, and could also be more easily translated.

 Popular literature also drew on themes of romance, but with ironic, satiric or burlesque intent.
 Romances reworked legends, fairy tales, and history, but by about 1600 they were out of fashion, and Miguel de Cervantes famously burlesqued them in Don Quixote (1605).
 Still, the modern image of the medieval is more influenced by the romance than by any other medieval genre, and the word "medieval" evokes knights, distressed damsels, dragons, and such tropes.